derekr/ig-client/readme.md

 });
 ```

-Authenticated requests should be made w/ a token.
+Authenticated requests can be made by passing an `access_token`
+as the `token` item in the request options.

 ```js
 ig({